Rules Of Transformations

 - Horizontal Transformation: The function f(x) is transformed horizontally to f(x + a), or f(x - a).

-- Compressed Transformation: The function f(x) is compressed horizontally as f(cx), and vertically as cf(x).
-Here 'c' is a constant such that 0 < c < 1.
+- Stretched/Compressed Vertical Transformation: The function f(x) is transformed vertically as cf(x),where it is stretched if c > 1 and compressed if 0 < c < 1.

 What Are The Formulas For The Rules Of Transformations?